simonw/asgi-cors/README.md

 app = asgi_cors(app, callback=validate_origin)
 ```
 Your callback function will be passed the `Origin` header that was passed in by the browser.
+Both regular and async functions are supported.

 To add specific allowed headers or methods you can specify them with the `headers=` and `methods=` parameters:
 ```python